The Bio Electric Hybrid Aircraft – ‘BEHA’

-There was a time when travelling between cities on a daily basis was relatively common, with none of the security issues of today.
+There was a time when travelling between cities on a daily basis was relatively common.
 Aircraft such as the de Havilland Dragon Rapide (shown right), would shuttle 8-10 passengers between cities and the age of the ‘airliner’ was born.
-So say that this was the golden age of aviation, but as the ‘jet age’ developed, the costs rose, noise increased and so did emissions.
+Some say that this was the golden age of aviation, but as the ‘jet age’ developed, the costs rose, noise increased and so did emissions.
 The net result was a gradual reduction in intercity air travel and a reliance once more on road and rail networks.

 In the UK between 2015 and 2016, 4.5 million rail journeys were made per day, delivering over £9billion in revenue, as compared to just over 56,000 passengers using air terminals each day for national or domestic flights.

 We can do better!

 Modern society has become used to using aircraft primarily for long distance trips, to visit continental cities on business or pleasure, but the increased demand for passenger air travel internationally, has placed greater slot value and strain on major airports.

 Combining latest technologies with innovation, BEHA’s unique design will revolutionise urban flying through the considerable reduction in noise and emissions pollution, whilst also reducing operational costs.
 Faradair® has been developing an aircraft specifically designed to increased regional flight opportunity.

 BEHA’s design patented ‘Triple-Box Wing’ configuration generates high lift and exceptional short take off and landing capability combined with an all carbon-composite airframe and a range of advanced safety features that will allow the aircraft to operate in and out of small airfields and landing strips in the urban environment.